symsoft/ecc-api-guide/batches.md

 The _status_ parameter for the batch indicates the status of the batch.

-Please note that if a provisioning order fails the request status will still be PROCESSING.
+Please note that if a provisioning order fails the request status will still be `PROCESSING`.
 The status of an order can be checked by issuing a request using the [orders](orders.md) end-point with the order id corresponding to the request.
-Provisioning failures requires manual intervention in order to resolve.
+Provisioning failures requires manual intervention in order to be resolved.

 **Example Request:**